 Ronald J. Riccio First Year Moot Court Competition

 Eligibility: Open to all 1Ls in good standing (weekday and weekend) and part-time second year students.

 Eugene Gressman Moot Court Competition

 The Gressman Competition is an intra-school appellate advocacy competition offered each spring.
-Second and third year students participate in teams of two.
-Each participant receives one credit.
-To earn the credit, the team must write a brief and argue one compulsory round.
-After the compulsory round, the top 32 teams compete in single elimination rounds until one team wins.
+2L and 3L students who participate receive one credit.
+To earn the credit, each student must write a brief and argue at least one compulsory round.
+After the compulsory round, the top 32 students compete in single elimination rounds until one individual wins.
 The final argument is judged by members of the judiciary.
-United States Supreme Court Justices Samuel Alito and Sandra Day O'Connor, U.S. Third Circuit Judges Maryanne Trump Barry and Michael Chagares, and New Jersey Supreme Court Justices Helen Hoens, Deborah Poritz, and Barry Albin are just a few of the many distinguished jurists who have judged the final night.
+United States Supreme Court Justices Samuel Alito, Sonia Sotomayor, and Sandra Day O'Connor, U.S. Third Circuit Judges Maryanne Trump Barry and Michael Chagares, and New Jersey Supreme Court Justices Helen Hoens, Deborah Poritz, and Barry Albin are just a few of the many distinguished jurists who have judged the final night.
 Awards for the competition are given to the Finalists, Best Brief Author, and Best Oral Advocate.
 Finalists and Semi-Finalists in the Gressman Moot Court Competition may be invited to join the Interscholastic Moot Court Board.

-Eligibility: Open to all 2Ls and 3Ls in good standing who have completed Appellate Advocacy or who are enrolled in the course during the semester of participation.
+Eligibility: Open to all 2Ls and 3Ls in good standing who have completed Appellate Advocacy or who are enrolled in the course during the semester of participation in the Gressman Competition.

-The Seton Hall Mock Trial Board (MTB) trains students to participate in national mock trial competitions.
-Students learn how to conduct a trial, from opening statements to direct and cross examination and closing arguments.
-As part of the selection process for the team, students will participate in a Closing Argument Competition in the fall semester.
-In the spring, students will participate in a national trial competition per semester for one credit.
+The Seton Hall Mock Trial Board (MTB) trains students to participate in interscholastic national mock trial competitions.
+Students learn how to conduct a trial including opening statements, direct and cross examinations, and closing arguments.
+As part of the selection process for the team, students will participate in an Opening Statement Competition during the fall semester.
+Once selected for the team, students are eligible to participate in one national trial competition per semester for one credit.